Are you an adviser? Go to Unbiased Pro

 We explore the differences between self-invested personal pensions (SIPPs) and personal pensions to clarify which option best aligns with your investment goals and retirement objectives.

-- SIPPs offer greater control and flexibility over investments, including asset options like stocks, bonds, and exchange-traded funds (ETFs).
+• SIPPs offer greater control and flexibility over investments than other types of personal pension, including asset options like stocks, bonds, and exchange-traded funds (ETFs)

 What is a SIPP?

-A self-invested personal pension (SIPP) is a retirement savings vehicle that gives individuals greater control and flexibility over their investments.
+A self-invested personal pension (SIPP) is a type of personal pension that gives individuals greater control and flexibility over their investments.

-Unlike traditional pension plans, which often limit investment options to a selection of funds, a SIPP allows investors to choose from various assets, including stocks, bonds, mutual funds, commercial property, and exchange-traded funds (ETFs).
+Unlike standard personal pensions, which often limit investment options to a selection of funds, a SIPP allows investors to choose from various assets, including stocks, bonds, mutual funds, commercial property, and exchange-traded funds (ETFs).

 A key feature of a SIPP is the ability to tailor your investment portfolio to align with your unique financial goals and risk tolerance.